 Didn’t know where to put it, so just for the memory will post it to blog.

-In this couple of articles author is arguing that the action of RBM can be derived as an action of renormalization group.
-BTW, this is not a first physical analogy in neural network.
-Apart from RBMs which use Gibbs-like distribution, there were explanations of Hopfield neural networks via spin glasses and derivation of update rule from mean-field theory.
+In this couple of articles, the author argues that the action of RBM can be derived as an action of renormalization group.
+BTW, this is not the first physical analogy in neural networks.
+Apart from RBMs which use Gibbs-like distribution, there were explanations of Hopfield neural networks via spin glasses and derivation of update rules from mean-field theory.

-This impressive post was written a year ago and shows recent fresh ideas about deep representations of objects.
-Namely, I was surprised with how common space of representation for different objects may help in translations.
+• http://colah.github.io/posts/2014-07-NLP-RNNs-Representations/ This impressive post was written a year ago and shows recent fresh ideas about deep representations of objects.
+Namely, I was surprised with how a common space of representation for different objects may help in translations.

-Finally, a link to a paper where convolutional RBMs were introduced.
-Using softmax to combine with poll-layer is a good idea.
+• http://ai.stanford.edu/~ang/papers/icml09-ConvolutionalDeepBeliefNetworks.pdf Finally, a link to a paper where convolutional RBMs were introduced.
+Using softmax to combine with pool-layer is a good idea.

 PS.
 Found a link of recommended reading for new LISA-lab students. http://www.datakit.cn/blog/2014/09/22/Reading_lists_for_new_LISA_students.html